microsoft/AcademicContent/Workshop/1. Introduction/Introduction HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Activate your Azure Pass ##

-In this exercise, you will use the code you were given at the start of the day to activate an Azure Pass that's good for one month and $500 USD (or the equivalent in your local currency) and associate it with your Microsoft account.
+In this exercise, you will use the code you were given at the start of the day to activate an Azure Pass and associate it with your Microsoft account.
+If you already have access to Azure through a different Academic offer, skip this and proceed directly to Exercise 3.

 1. Open your Web browser and navigate to [https://www.microsoftazurepass.com](https://www.microsoftazurepass.com).
 Select a country from the drop-down list labeled **Please Select Country**, and type the activation code you were given into the box underneath the drop-down list.
 Then click the **Submit** button.